jbjouvin/jbjouvin.github.io/content/posts/gitlab&github.md

 ```
 git push origin && git push github
 ```

-Also during my test, i face some issue on github where the pages config was put to none when pushing.
-To correct that, go into the settings of the github project pages and :

-{{< figure src="/images/ghpagesconfig.png" >}}

 Then, nothing more should be done and both CI will be triggered.